yjl9903/unplugin-info/README.md

 })
 ```

-Then you can import them in your Vite app.
+Then you can import them in your app.

 ```ts
 import { message } from '~build/meta'